How Many Degrees Are in a Quadrilateral?

 Extending the Idea

 While we focused on quadrilaterals, the same reasoning scales to any polygon.
-For a pentagon (n = 5), the sum is (5 – 2) × 180° = 540°; for a hexagon, it’s 720°, and so on.
+On top of that, for a pentagon (n = 5), the sum is (5 – 2) × 180° = 540°; for a hexagon, it’s 720°, and so on.
 This universality underscores the elegance of Euclidean geometry: a single simple formula governs a vast family of shapes.

 Conclusion